-- (I) All modules have a minimum pass mark of 50%.
-Moreover, all modules with a summative practical mark will require a minimum pass mark of 50% for the practical component(s). - (2) A student would not be able to attempt higher-level modules before completing ALL the prerequisite modules. - (3) In addition to the prerequisite and co-requisite requirements of the individual modules, the student needs to pass all Ist Year modules in order to register for any 3rd Year modules. - (4) The student must successively register every year and the qualification must be completed within five years of registration.
+- All modules have a minimum pass mark of 50%.
+Moreover, all modules with a summative practical mark will require a minimum pass mark of 50% for the practical component(s). - (2) A student would not be able to attempt higher-level modules before completing ALL the prerequisite modules or satisfying the 40% exposure condition, where applicable. - (3) In addition to the prerequisite and co-requisite requirements of the individual modules, the student needs to pass all 1st Year modules in order to register for any 3rd Year modules. - (4) The student must successively register every year and the qualification must be completed within five years of registration.